 Socialisation is an important factor as Afghan’s don’t tend to have the natural confidence of most Labs, and they are similarly likely to develop behavioral problems if left alone for long periods regularly.
 Just like Labs, Afghan’s need plenty of exercise and a constructive programme of positive training to become well behaved members of the family.

 Afghan Hounds live on average a similar time to Labradors, at around 12 years of age.
 However mix bred dogs tend to live longer than purebred dogs, which gives your Afador a good shot a lengthier lifespan than this.
-Make sure that your Afador puppy’s parents have been fully health tested for the inherited diseases common in their respective breeds.
+If you are buying a puppy make sure that your Afador puppy’s parents have been fully health tested for the inherited diseases common in their respective breeds.

 Basset Hound Lab mix